Everything you need to know to plan a perfect winter trip in Japan!

 To get quality snow, you’re definitely going to be greeted by cold temperatures!
 In the Northern regions like Hokkaido, it can drop to as low as -20°C to 1°C - 2°C. Resorts in Nagano and Niigata generally experience temperatures of -10°C to 5°C. Those near Tokyo and Osaka, however, can be a little higher.

-But with views like these, who’s complaining?
+But with views like that, who’s complaining?

 What do I have to bring to ski in Japan?